VSChina/yocto-101/dockcross/build_app_with_dockcross.md

 ### Edit File to Develop Application

 Create a work directory `azure-app`, which folder structure is as follow.
+(You can download the code directly from [here](./examples/dockcross_azure/).)

 ```bash
 .